michal-orsel/playwright-cucumber-report-portal/README.md

 # How to use
 ## Dev environment
- Recommended to use [Visual Studio Code](https://code.visualstudio.com/) with extensions:
+ It is recommended to use [Visual Studio Code](https://code.visualstudio.com/) with the following extensions:
   - [Playwright Test for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright)
   - [Cucumber](https://marketplace.visualstudio.com/items?itemName=CucumberOpen.cucumber-official)